kdw2060/hassio-addons/hass-addon-calendar/README.md

 As you can see the start- and end-dates of the events are also available in split up form to make it easier to work with the data.

 For installation and configuration information see the DOCS.md file (on github) or click the docs tab (when reading this in Home Assistant.)

+### To Do's
+- [ ] Caldav: better support for recurring events (now only yearly recurring will be correct)
+- [ ] Better detection of changed configuration

 ---